Car emissions types and impacts

 Vehicle emissions contribute to the increasing concentration of gases that are leading to climate change.
-In order of significance, the principal greenhouse gases associated with road transport are carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O).
-Road transport is the third largest source of UK greenhouse gases and accounts for over 20% of total emissions.
-Of the total greenhouse gas emissions from transport, over 85% are due to CO2 emissions from road vehicles.
-The transport sector is the fastest growing source of greenhouse gases.
+The principal greenhouse gases associated with road transport are carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O).
+Road transport is the third largest source of UK greenhouse gases and accounts for more than 20% of total emissions.
+Of the total greenhouse gas emissions from transport, over 80% are due to CO2 emissions from road vehicles.

 |Euro Standard||Implementation date*||CO